10 underrated protein sources

 Beans: Not Just Heart-Healthy, but Protein Powerhouses

 It’s common knowledge that beans are good for your heart, but their significance extends beyond cardiovascular health.
 Across the globe, beans play a pivotal role as a primary source of protein.
 Surprisingly, half a cup of beans contains an equivalent amount of protein as a one-ounce serving of steak.
-Furthermore, a single cup of beans can contribute approximately 20 percent of the recommended daily value (%DV) of protein.
+Furthermore, a single cup of beans can contribute approximately 20% of the recommended daily value (DV) of protein.
 Various types of beans, including white, adzuki, pinto, kidney, and black beans, boast an impressive protein content of around 15 grams per cup.

 From Tokyo’s spiced bar snacks known as edamame to tofu burgers, soybeans come in a variety of forms.
 They boast the highest protein concentration among all beans, providing a substantial 22 to 29 grams of protein per one-cup serving.
 Furthermore, soybeans are abundant in omega-3 polyunsaturated fatty acids, which promote heart health and alleviate inflammation.
-Despite having received negative criticism, the exaggerated concerns regarding soybeans’ impact on estrogen levels and testosterone reduction should be taken with a grain of salt—simply consume them in moderation.
+Despite having received negative criticism, the exaggerated concerns regarding soybeans’ impact on estrogen levels and testosterone reduction should be taken with a grain of salt—consume them in moderation.

 Lentils